arturoCrisanto/ITP-315-Sy-25-26/backend-activity.md

 ## Objective:

-Students will collaborate to create a basic Express.js backend using Express, Nodemon, and Dotenv.
+Students will collaborate to create a basic Express.js backend using **Express**, **Nodemon**, and **Dotenv**.
 Each member will create their own route that introduces themselves — making this both a coding and get-to-know-you activity

 🧩 Instructions

 1. Form a group.
    Each group will work together on a shared backend project.
    (No specific roles — everyone codes!)

+---

 2. Project Setup